SidonTheTroll/cave-of-ordeals/Practical/Biology/3-pollen-germination.md

 ## Aim of the Experiment
-To study the pollen germination in the stigma of a flower. ## Aim of the Experiment To study pollen germination on the stigma of a flower.
+To study the pollen germination in the stigma of a flower.

 ## Materials Required
 - Fresh flower with a mature stigma